stvenmobile/mecca_ws/README.md

 ---
 ## <a name='SoftwareNotes'></a>Software Notes
 - There is a companion github repository for the STM32 project that controls PID tuning and general motor control via the serial connection between the controller board and the Raspberry PI.
 This repository is available here: https://github.com/stvenmobile/Car_Motion.git
-- These are the ROS2 Jazzy nodes included in the current project:
+- These are the ROS2 Humble nodes included in the current project:

  <!-- omit in toc -->